ivan-negara/ML_Institute_of_Oncology/README.md

 **Overview**

-This repository contains the code and dataset associated with the manuscript titled "Optimizing Patient Flow in Oncology: A Machine Learning Approach to Predicting Admission Delays" submitted to Cancers Journal.
+This repository contains the code and dataset associated with the manuscript titled "Optimizing Patient Flow in Oncology: A Machine Learning Approach to Predicting Admission Delays".

 **Contents**